Lifelines Scotland

 Find help now

 There are lots of places you can get help and support when you need it for yourself or when supporting someone else.
 Please don’t struggle on alone.
+Listed below are national resources available for all of us.

 You can find more information and help specific to your service by visiting Your Lifelines page or take a look at the Lifelines quick guides.